NORTHTOWN CENTER

 A strip center of sixteen stores was built north of Albertson's.
 Its first operational tenants, a Thrifty Drugs and Densow's Hardware & Electric, welcomed first shoppers on December 9, 1954.
 The completed strip plaza included Bell Northtown Furniture, Rusan's for Ladies, W.T.
 Grant, Everybody's Department Store, Harvey's Fine Clothing for Men & Boys and an F.W.
 Woolworth 5 & 10.

 In May 1960, a large-scale expansion of NORTHTOWN CENTER was announced, which would add four store block structures and reconfigure the shopping facility as an open-air mall.
 Construction was underway by mid-1960.
 A 1-level (123,000 square foot) Sears opened for business on June 21, 1961.
 Albertson's built a new store on the east wall of their original location.
-The new supermarket began business October 19, 1961.
-PayLess Drug set up shop in the original store space.
+The new supermarket began business on October 19, 1961.
+PayLess Drug set up shop in the original supermarket space.

 On March 29, 1962, new sections of NORTHTOWN CENTER were officially dedicated.
 Stores included Thom McAn Shoes, Leeds Qualicraft Shoes, The Klothes Kloset, Zale's Jewelers, Bernard's for Ladies and the Hole 'N One Donut Shop.
 Meanwhile, the northern section of the 1954 strip center, housing W.T.
 Grant, had been demolished.
 Grants moved into a (50,000 square foot) store in the new section of the shopping hub.
 A 3-level (91,000 square foot), Spokane-based The Crescent was built on the site of the original Grants.
 The Crescent was officially dedicated on September 6, 1962.